 Then it was to Bivi... and oh boy it was an eventful one.

 We initially settled very well, enjoying the bolognaise and pasta, cake, hot chocolate.
-Also, we were joined by mother school, and so this left there time for a social and conversation with the pupils from the other school.
-Then we were warned about there being chance of a storm.. laughing off, due to the weather being sunny and warm, we were certainly put in our place when the rain started, ten stopped, then started and continued in this fashion for a while.
-The tarpauling had been pulled over he pupils so as to guard them from the rain, though not so successfully.
-Since at about two in the morning, rain started and continued and continued... staff were drenched and pupils were awake.... so this continued throughout the night, with everyone finding it difficult to sleep.
+Also, we were joined by mother school, and so this left there time for a social with the pupils from the other school.
+Ben W deserves special mention for leading these social conversations!
+Then we were warned about there being chance of a storm.. but laughed this off due to the weather being sunny and warm.
+We were certainly put in our place when the rain started, then stopped, then started and continued in this fashion for a while.
+The tarpauling had been pulled over the pupils so as to guard them from the rain, though not so successfully.
+Since at about two in the morning, rain started and continued and continued... staff were drenched as a consequence of having no covering initially and pupils were awake because they thought they were actually sleeping in the river .... so this continued throughout the night, with everyone finding it difficult to sleep.

 Photos to follow shortly.